 Operating activities include all activities other than investing or financing activities.
-The cash inflows include all receipts from the sale of goods and services, interest and other sources of revenue that support the Group's operating activities.
-Cash outflows include payments made to employees, suppliers and for taxes.
+Cash inflows include all receipts from the sale of goods and services, interest and other sources of revenue that support the Group's operating activities.
+Cash outflows include payments made to employees, suppliers and for taxes and levies, other than income tax.